croct-tech/plug-js/docs/patch.md

 This method clears the value at given path.

-Note that the operation will not fail if the path does not exist.

 The following table shows how the operation behaves in different scenarios:

 Current Value     | Result